THE FORTRESS RECALLED INDEPENDENT NOBLES' LAST REVOLT AND DEFINITIVE DEFEAT

 "LA FRONDE," 1648 – 1653

-"Slingshot,"* the five-year fight has been thought frivolous because many nobles inserted their personal intrigues.
-But accounts mention a mother and two children dying of starvation on the pont Neuf, the queen of England** staying in bed because of the cold and little Louis XIV sleeping in torn sheets.
+"Fronde" means "Slingshot."* The name suggests frivolousness because many nobles inserted their personal intrigues, but accounts mention the queen of England** staying in bed because of the cold, little Louis XIV sleeping in torn sheets and a mother and children dead of starvation on pont Neuf.

 *Boys broke the windows of the Prime Minister's coach with their slingshots (frondes):"Come fronder with us," became the slogan.